Redis Streams Storage

 admin.createTopics(List.of(topic));

-Or configure defaults in application.yml:
+Or configure defaults in application.yml via a catch-all pattern:

 korvet: